blue42u/vivacious/include/readme.md

 value.
 This value should act like the major version in semver for the header, and checked by macro upon loading of the implementation.

-Every function pointer in an API should have `const VvConfig` as the first argument to the function.
-The type is declared in core.h as `typedef void* VvConfig`.
+Every function pointer in an API should have `VvState` as the first argument to the function.
+If the `const` attribute is added, the function can be considered thread-safe and re-entrant with respect to the `VvState`.

-Since `VvConfig` is an opaque handle, every API should have a member/function with the signature `void (*cleanup)(VvConfig)`.
-After calling this, the given `VvConfig` should be considered invalid, and can be removed.
+`VvState` is typedef'd as an opaque handle, so every API should have a member/function with the signature `void (*cleanup)(VvState)`.
+After calling this, the given `VvState` should be considered invalid, and can be removed.
+There also should be a member/function with the signature `VvState (*clone)(const VvState)`, which returns a valid `VvState` based on data from the given `VvState`.

 When updating an API, new elements should be placed at the bottom of the structure, to allow minorly old versions of headers to work with new